-I am buying a new build house in Handforth benefiting from help to buy.
-The builders would not move on the amount so I negotiated 6k of fixtures and fittings instead.
-The estate agent told me not inform my solicitor about this deal as it may adversely affect my loan with the bank.
-Is this normal?.
+I am purchasing a new build house in Handforth benefiting from help to buy.
+The developers would not reduce the amount so I negotiated five thousand pounds worth of extras instead.
+The estate agent advised me not reveal to my conveyancer about this side-deal as it will jeopardize my mortgage with Barclays .
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.